Aimlab Apex aim routines can be a lot easier than using the normal Apex training grounds to improve your aim, it certainly was for me.

 Read aimlab vs kovaaks here.

-This routine for Apex consists of 3 main levels and bonus routine called the Master Routine.
-If you are just starting to train your aim and have never done it before, I suggest you start with beginner.
+This routine for Apex consists of 3 main levels and a bonus routine called the Master Routine.
+If you are just starting to train your aim and have never done it before, I suggest you start with a beginner.

 Use one routine for 7 days or until you are completely comfortable with the exercises and your settings, before moving on to the next.

 I highly recommend you pick one of these Aimlab routines and then you train your aim within Apex for 10-20 minutes afterward.
 Combining the two training types will prevent any disassociation from Apex Legends mechanics.
 Remember Aimlab has different movement mechanics so stay still when you aim train.

 BEGINNER Aimlab Apex Routine

 Use this routine if you are a beginner when it comes to aiming training or Apex.
 This routine consists of large targets and easy exercises to get you started, 30 minutes total.